This statement was prepared on 17th January 2022. It was last reviewed on 17th January 2022.

 Some of our PDF content on the website is not fully readable making it difficult to access information for users of screen readers.
 This fails certain success criterion in WCAG 2.1.

 We are actively optimising our non-readable PDFs on the website and hope to have eliminated all non-readable PDFs by Q1 2023.

 Contacting us or visiting us in person

-Our offices are currently closed for in-person visits due to COVID but you can find out how you can visit us to drop documentation in on our contact us page.
+Find out how you can visit us on our contact us page.